-In part 6, we're going to gather and display all our Forms in one place.
+In part 6 of the Modeler Tutorial, we're going to gather and display all our Forms in one place.
 We want our end users to be able to switch between them, change Filter selections, and enter data.
 Users also need to see any changes to their Forms in real-time.
 Kepion can achieve all of the above with a Dashboard.

 Add a Dashboard